 - Excellent organisational and project management skills with the ability to manage complex events and programmes of work simultaneously.

 - Excellent written and verbal communication skills, with experience of drafting, editing and creating content across all communication platforms, particularly in research settings.

 - Excellent organisational and time management skills, high attention to detail, and ability to work proactively on own initiative and with limited supervision.

 - Ability to work under pressure, prioritise and deliver to agreed deadlines.

-- Ability to work in a fast-paced environment, meet deadlines, and be part of a multidisciplinary
+- Ability to work in a fast-paced environment, meet deadlines, and be part of a multidisciplinary team.

 - Demonstrated capability to manage own workload and make informed decisions, working to tight and sometimes changing timescales.